Live streaming is the delivery of video or audio data to an audience over the Internet as the data is created.

 Global content delivery: Because CDNs are distributed all around the world, they are able to deliver content to a global audience.
 An origin server in New York cannot effectively serve content to an audience in Milan, and this is especially the case with heavy content like video.
 However, a CDN can forward and serve content from any point on its network, so that a person in Milan watching a live stream from New York can get the stream from a server in Milan instead of waiting for it to load all the way from New York.

 Latency and RTT reduction: Delivering content globally with a CDN reduces latency for live stream viewers by cutting down on RTT (round-trip time).
 The request-response round trip is shorter both in terms of distance and in terms of time, as a viewer’s request for a live stream no longer has to travel to the original source of the stream, and the streaming data no longer has to travel from the origin, either.
-This reduces delays and helps keep the live stream "live."
+This reduces delays and helps keep the live stream closer to "live."

 Workload: Replying to user requests for data costs a server some compute power.
 Replying to many user requests for video data can overwhelm a single server.
 A CDN utilizes dozens or hundreds of servers that can take much of the workload off the origin server and keep it up and running.